Michael’s Introduction To Drugs And Alcohol

 Turning Things Around

 “I was only in jail for a week or two when Pastor Jimmy Jack came to visit me.”
 Michael had just begun serving his sentence of 2 and a half years for his DWI charge from the accident.
-As a previous addict himself, Pastor Jimmy Jack is also the founder and global director for a faith based substance abuse program called ‘Teen Challenge’.
+As a previous addict himself, Pastor Jimmy Jack is also the founder and global director for a faith based substance use program called ‘Teen Challenge’.

 “You have a calling.”
 Pastor Jimmy Jack said to Michael.
-Pastor Jack told Michael he wanted him to give up what he was doing and dedicate himself to helping others suffering from substance abuse.
+Pastor Jack told Michael he wanted him to give up what he was doing and dedicate himself to helping others suffering from substance use.
 He believed Michael had a calling, and asked him to dedicate his life to God and helping others with addiction problems.
 Pastor Jack also instructed Michael to study at Bible College to become a minister.

 Michael followed Pastor Jack’s instructions carefully, even enrolling in Bible College to begin studies to become a minister.
 Michael worked with the Long Island Teen Challenge rehabilitation program in New York for a year and a half.
 He then started in the treatment industry in 2005.